Dogs make fantastic family pets - but we need to remind children to be gentle and kind and to respect the dogs.

 - Show your child that the dog needs to smell your hand first

-- Encourage your child to stroke the dogs back and not their head or neck area
+- Encourage your child to stroke the top of the dogs back and not their head or neck area

 Click here to download your free dog safety leaflet